Terms of Service

 - In the case of payment via a payment gateway, the buyer follows the instructions of the relevant electronic payment provider.

-- In the case of non-cash payment, the buyer's obligation to pay the purchase price is fulfilled when the relevant amount is credited to the seller's bank account.
+- In the case of non-cash payment, the Buyer's obligation to pay the purchase price is fulfilled at the moment of crediting the relevant amount to the Seller's bank account.

-- The seller does not require any advance payment or other similar payment from the buyer.
-Payment of the purchase price before the goods are shipped is not a deposit.
+- The Seller does not require any advance payment or other similar payment from the Buyer in advance.
+Payment of the purchase price prior to shipment of the goods is not a deposit.

-- According to the Sales Registration Act, the seller is obliged to issue a receipt to the buyer.
-At the same time, he is obliged to register the received sales with the tax administrator online, in the event of a technical failure within 48 hours at the latest
+- Under the Sales Records Act, the Seller is required to issue a receipt to the Buyer.
+At the same time, he is obliged to register the received sales with the tax administrator online, in case of technical failure within 48 hours

 - The goods are delivered to the buyer: